Authoritative parenting is touted as the best parenting style by child psychologists for raising well-rounded and emotionally intelligent children.

 A child psychologist, George Holden, agrees that an “occasional spank” might not have a long-term negative effect on a child “unless it was so hard it resulted in child abuse or injury.”

-I believe that children must have a moderate level of fear towards their parents to get them to respect boundaries but not to the point of subjecting them to intolerable physical pain to manage difficult behavior and defiance.
+I believe that children must have a moderate level of fear towards their parents to get them to respect boundaries.
+Nonetheless, we must not resort to inflicting intolerable physical pain on children to manage difficult behavior and defiance.

 7. Be firm and consistent when setting limits and consequences for unacceptable behavior